Equinor: Losses in the United States

 In 2020, a report revealed important issues regarding $20 billion lost in the United States.
 According to Equinor chairman Jon Erik Reinhardsen, the losses were driven by an ambitious growth strategy and overly optimistic price assumptions.

 Censorship of the Science Museum

-In 2023 it was revealed that an Equinor sponsorship agreement of the Wonderlab exhibition at the Science Museum, London contained a gag clause preventing the museum or its trustees “make any statement or issue any publicity or otherwise be involved in any conduct or matter that may reasonably be foreseen as discrediting or damaging the goodwill or reputation of the sponsor”.
+In 2023 it was revealed that an Equinor sponsorship agreement of the Wonderlab exhibition at the Science Museum, London contained a gag clause preventing the museum or its trustees "make any statement or issue any publicity or otherwise be involved in any conduct or matter that may reasonably be foreseen as discrediting or damaging the goodwill or reputation of the sponsor".

+Emissions reductions claims

+As the production and use of petroleum products are a major source of carbon dioxide emissions, climate change and international climate agreements have posed a challenge to Equinor as an oil company with ambitions to be viewed as sustainable.
+Fossil fuels account for more than two thirds of total global greenhouse gas emissions.
+In their sustainability reports from 2009 Equinor concurs that one of their "main challenges is to reduce greenhouse gas (GHG) emissions resulting from the production and use of our products" (p.
+50) and from 2006 that "as an oil and gas company, we are part of the problem" (p.
+35).

+Equinor was one of the first fossil fuel organizations to acknowledge the reality of climate change.
+Although they perform well in international ratings of socially responsible companies, it has been questioned whether a fossil fuel company such as Equinor can describe their operations as environmentally sustainable or green.
+In order to be able to label themselves as sustainable, Equinor has been found to highlight how they strive to cut emissions, to utilize a rhetoric that pictures fossil fuels as the only currently realistic main source for energy and their management of oil and gas resources as sustainable enough until technological progress will provide alternative sources for energy.
+This rhetoric has been labeled "climate obstruction", that is, where "an actor acknowledges climate change and other environmental issues while simultaneously supporting harmful practices that delay substantial climate action" (p.
+10).

 Corporate structure

 Board of directors

 Comprised as follows as of April 2024: